Our RPTU story

 Voluntary work is time-consuming, often strenuous and usually virtually unpaid.
 Nevertheless, almost 40 percent of Germans volunteer for a good cause in their free time.
 One of them is Katarina, 22 years old and a student at RPTU in Landau.
 As a result of her many years of work for the scouts, she has received a scholarship.
 She told us how this changed her relationship to volunteering, paid work and finances.
 She also dispels clichés about highly gifted scholarship holders and scouts selling cookies.

-Scouts have long played an important role in Katarina's life: At the age of seven she joined the scouts and spent a large part of her childhood in the association there.
-"In the weekly group sessions, which were led by people in their teens, we played a lot, but there were also always events that lasted for whole days.
+Scouts have long played an important role in Katarina's life: She first joined the scouts when she was seven years old and spent a large part of her childhood in the association there.
+"In the weekly group lessons, which were led by people in their teens, we played a lot, but there were also always events that lasted for whole days.
 You can imagine it like a vacation camp," says Katarina.
-When she graduated from high school in 2020, she had been a group leader herself for several years.
-For her studies of Sozial- und Kommunikationswissenschaften an der RPTU she moved to Landau.
+When she completed her Abitur in 2020, she had been a group leader herself for several years.
+She moved to Landau to study social and communication sciences at RPTU.
 But that hasn't stopped her from continuing her involvement with the scouts.
-"I think many young people end their involvement after leaving school because they move.
+"I think many young people end their involvement after Abitur because they move.
 You could also change the scout group when you move house, but it's a bit like joining a soccer club.
 In a way, you're born into it," laughs Katarina.

-Katarina has a special scholarship to thank for the fact that she didn't have to turn her back on her commitment and hobby after leaving school to earn a living with a part-time job like many students.
-Let's award it from the Stipendienstiftung Rheinland-Pfalz and is aimed at "talented students who stand out in a special way through their social commitment."
-Like many others, Katarina initially thought that you had to have top marks in every subject in order to apply for this kind of funding.
+The fact that Katarina did not have to turn her back on her commitment and hobby after Abitur to earn a living with a part-time job like many students is thanks to a special scholarship.
+It is awarded by the Rhineland-Palatinate Scholarship Foundation and is aimed at "talented students who show particular social commitment."
+Like many others, Katarina initially thought that you had to have top marks in every subject to be able to apply for this kind of funding.
 Good grades are indeed a prerequisite, but you don't have to have a 1.0 average.
 What counts for this scholarship is, above all, commitment to society.
 Every year, the foundation supports around 400 students and graduates who are in financial need, have children or are socially committed like Katarina.
 The students are selected by the universities themselves.

 Scholarship instead of Bafög